February 18, 2022

 Directional strategies follow trends or other patterns that might suggest price increases or decreases.
 For instance, these aim to find historical evidence using quantitative data to increase the long-term government bond prices in the future.
-Other quantitative strategies do not fall in one of these two categories: high-frequency trading or managed volatility strategies.

 Now that we have unpacked the more common investment strategies, let’s see why investors are increasingly adopting these strategies.